petermr/tigr2ess/dictionaries/creating_dictionaries.md

 pineol;
 ```
-The output can be verbose so we normally track each dictionary entry with a single character. `.` or `+` normally means OK, `!` pr `?` means something went wrong.
+The raw output can be verbose so we normally track each dictionary entry with a single character. `.` or `+` normally means OK, `!` pr `?` means something went wrong.
 We got:
 ```
 .!.
 ```